MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/get-started-tutorial-game-js3d.md

 ```

 Now we need to update our `animate()` function one last time to check if the dino is too close to the player.
-If the dino is too close, we'll start a new function called `caughtAnimation()` and will stop the player and dino from moving, if not, we'll carry on with business as usual and let the player and dino move around.
+If the dino is too close, we'll start a new function called `caught()` and will stop the player and dino from moving, if not, we'll carry on with business as usual and let the player and dino move around.

 ```javascript
 function animate() {